ArtifactDB/gobbler/README.md

 - `asset`: string containing the name of the asset.
 - `version`: string containing the name of the version.

-On success, the version is deleted and a JSON formatted file will be created in `responses` with the `type` property set to `SUCCESS`.
+On success, the version is deleted.
+The HTTP response will contain a JSON object with the `type` property set to `SUCCESS`.
 A success is still reported even if the version, its asset or its project is not present, in which case the operation is a no-op.

 ## Parsing logs